Musawwarat es-Sufra: Research

 The site of Musawwarat es-Sufra was originally mentioned by Linant de Bellefonds in 1822, and then shortly thereafter by Frédéric Cailliaud.
 The first detailed description of the site was made by Carl Richard Lepsius.
 Archaeological fieldwork was conducted by the Butana expedition of the Humboldt University of Berlin under the direction of archaeologist Fritz Hintze from 1960 until 1970.
 The team re-erected the Lion Temple, collapsed in antiquity, and constructed a new roof.
 These investigations continued after a gap of several decades and are ongoing.

 Lion Temple

 The Lion Temple is a single-chambered rectangular 14.21 m in length, 9.13 m in width and 4.7 m in height temple with pylon and six columns made of drums.
 Erected by King Arnekhamani and dedicated to Apedemak the temple bears inscriptions in Egyptian hieroglyphs and representations of elephants and lions on the rear inside wall as well as reliefs of Apedemak depicted as a three-headed god on the outside walls.
 A 3D model of the Lion Temple can be seen here.
-An Animation of the Lion Temple 3D model can be view here.
+An Animation of the Lion Temple 3D model can be viewed here.